ga-wdi-remote/js-mdn-treasure-hunt/README.md

 -   What method can you call to fill all of the elements of an array with the same constant value?

--   `push` and `pop` allow you to add or remove (respectively) elements from the _right_ side of an array.
-What two methods allow you to do the same for the _left_ side of an array?

 ## 3 Points or More